tylerlrhodes/blog2/content/posts/Ansible-Terraform-AWS-and-Clojure-pt2.md

 ## Secrets Management

-Starting out, the only secrets I really care about managing here are the ones that if they were lost, would cost me money, or really really embarass me.
+Starting out, the only secrets I really care about managing here are the ones that if they were lost, would cost me money, or allow for private information to become available.

 I'm not building Fort Knox, basically this is for a simple application for keeping track of daily goals (in a nutshell), and I'm not planning